Sudhanshu-Taneja/golang/README.md

 # Interface

 Interfaces are just collections of method signatures.
 A type "implements" an interface if it has methods that match the interface's method signatures.
 In our example, we've constructed a shape interface with 2 functions, area & perimeter.
 Now, any object that supports these 2 functions is an interface of "shape".

+Type assertions - In GO, you can cast an interface to its underlying type using a type assertion.

+Difference between an interface & classes -

+1. Interface don't have constructors or destructors that require that data is created or destroyed.
+2. Interfaces aren't hierarchial by nature.
+3. Interfaces define function signatures, but no underlying behaviour.

+# Error handling

+Error in GO is just an error interface which just has a function that returns a string.